Salem, Oregon

 You need a residential building permit for your structure unless it meets all the following criteria:

-- It is used as a tool shed, storage shed, playhouse or similar use which do not include vehicle storage or residential occupancy.
+- It is used as a tool shed, storage shed, playhouse or similar use which does not include vehicle storage or residential occupancy.

 - The floor area is less than 200 square feet.